JohannesBuchner/tnewmail/README.rst

 it runs thunderbird, which raises the Thunderbird window.

 ----------------------------
-Try it out and Debugging
+Try it out and debugging
 ----------------------------

 For a dry-run, do this first: